The EU Clean Beauty Revolution: Ending Microplastics and Greenwashing in Cosmetics

 5. Circular Economy and Eco-Design Obligations

-The EU Circular Economy Strategy and Plastics Strategy are the foundations of the Union’s environmental roadmap – aiming for 100% reusable or recyclable packaging by 2030.
+The EU Circular Economy Strategy aims for 100% reusable or recyclable packaging by 2030.

 6. Transparency: The New Definition of Luxury

-The next era of luxury in cosmetics will be defined not by rarity – but by traceability, verifiable sourcing, and regulatory integrity.
-Brands aligning early with REACH, Green Claims, and Circular Economy principles will gain long-term consumer trust and competitive advantage.
+The next era of luxury will be defined by traceability, verifiable sourcing, and regulatory integrity.